IPS-Eye-White

 Cyrus the Great, who founded the vast Persian Empire by uniting the Medes and the Persian controlled, at one point, one of the greatest Empires that ever existed.

-The Bible mentions Cyrus by name some 23 times and alludes to him several times more because he was the monarch under whom the Babylonian captivity ended.
+Cyrus is mentioned by name some 23 times in Scripture and alluded to several more times.
 The first chapter of the Old Testament book of Ezra and 2 Chronicles 36:22-23 tell us the Lord moved the king to issue a decree allowing the Jews to return to their homeland and rebuild the temple.
 Cyrus was also said to have sent back all the vessels of the temple that Nebuchadnezzar, king of Babylon, had carried away from Jerusalem and put in the house of his gods (Ezra 1:6-11, 5:13-15)

 I returned the images of the gods, who had resided there [i.e., in Babylon], to their places and I let them dwell in eternal abodes.
 I gathered all their inhabitants and returned to them their dwellings.
 In addition, at the command of Marduk, the great lord, I settled in their habitations, in pleasing abodes, the gods of Sumer and Akkad, whom Nabonidus, to the anger of the lord of the gods, had brought into Babylon.
 [15]